Happier Together – International Day of Happiness

 Happiness Chemistry in the Brain

-In efforts to write about being happy, I did quite a bit of research into the bigger picture of how humans display happiness – how their brains register happiness or how we define our happiness.
+In an effort to write about being happy, I did quite a bit of research into the bigger picture of how humans display happiness – how their brains register happiness or how we define our happiness.
 There is a lot of science on the matter.
 Alternatively, we control a lot of our own happiness based on our actions and reactions.
 When we wake up in the morning, if we think we are going to be happy and have a good day, odds are we are going to succeed in that decision.
 Whereas, if we have negative narrative filtering through our thoughts we might be setting ourselves up for a less happy outcome.

 Brain chemistry also plays a large part.
 Enter Serotonin, Dopamine and Cortisol.
 Serotonin is often referred to as the ‘happy chemical’ because it widely contributes to our happiness and wellbeing.
 Dopamine helps with concentration and focus, our ability to remember information, and our sleep quality.
 Cortisol, our body’s ‘built-in alarm system, works with your brain to control mood, motivation, and fear.